Funding

 Travel Support for Mathematicians

-The goal of the program is to stimulate collaboration in the mathematics field primarily through the funding of travel and related expenditures.
+The MPS division invites applications for its Travel Support for Mathematicians program, which is intended to stimulate collaboration in the field primarily through the funding of travel and related expenditures.

 Program Area: Mathematics & Physical Sciences